chmoder/chmoder.github.io/index.md

 I graduated from the University of Nebraska at Omaha Peter Kiewit Institute with a Bachelors in Computer Science with an emphasis on Internet Systems and Parallel Computation.
 In my spare time I mastered HTTP standards and exposing them as web services.
 I worked for the university in student enrollment services as a web developer migrating all our sites from a windows stack to a LAMP stack with our custom MVC environment.
 My senior year I participated in an independent study about Combinatorial Algorithms on GPUs.

-I have worked at a few companies since graduation, but primarily at CSG Actuarial as their Principal Software Engineer; Where I design and develope web services and web/mobile applications that get, maintain, and expose health care information.
-That high level task involves designing and developing multiple kinds of databases, code bases, cloud services, machine learning services, DevOps applications, leading a team, and defining long term technical vision.

 I am a goal oriented entrepreneur type working on several ideas; if you have ideas or skills to help reduce development time the get products to market get in touch with me on the social network of your choice!
 If you have a project or website you need help with check out my services page.

 Thanks for reading!